All locations are closed on December 23, 24, 25, 31, and January 1. More details >>

-We’ve also increased the number of times you may renew items to five renewals.
+The library does not charge overdue fines for items that are returned after their due dates.
+Most library checkouts may be renewed up to five times.
 (Items that are on hold for other patrons may not be renewed.
 Magazines are also non-renewable.)

 Please note that it’s still important to renew or return items that you’ve checked out, and we’ll send you reminders to help you remember.